 But how else can nurses find sanity?
 Through boundaries, breaks, and camaraderie, mostly.

-Healthcare is an exceptionally difficult industry to so ‘no’ in.
+Health care is an exceptionally difficult industry to say ‘no’ in.
 As medical professionals, we’re obligated to do whatever we can to save lives and ensure the safety of the people that have entrusted us with their care, and that often means overcommitting time and energy you need for yourself.

 But when can, you need to learn to establish boundaries and be able to say “I can’t”, or at least be able to negotiate the degree of involvement, particularly in cases where your own fatigue and stress might jeopardize the safety of a patient.